mlem/twitter-discord-processor/README.md

 * **Twitter API Credentials:** You need a **Bearer Token** from a Twitter Developer App (v2 API access required).
 * **Discord Bot Token:** You need a token for a Discord Bot that has permissions to send messages in the target channel.
 * **Discord Channel ID:** The ID of the text channel where the bot should post messages.

+For more detailed instructions, please refer to the [How-To Guide](HOW-TO.md).

 ## Configuration